The Determinants of Auto Insurance Premiums

 Age and Marital Status

-Drivers under the age of 25 account for a large proportion of all accidents, especially accidents that have caused a fatality, so they pay higher premiums.
-The accident rate continually declines with age until after age 80 when it starts increasing.
+Drivers under age 25 account for a large proportion of all accidents, especially accidents causing a fatality, so they pay higher premiums.
+The accident rate continually declines with age, reaching a low of less than 4% for people aged 75 to 80 years, but after age 80, it starts increasing.

 Historically, gender has been used as a basis for charging different premiums, because males accounted for more accidents, especially those in which someone is killed.
 However, the courts have struck down using gender as a basis for the premium charged, so insurance companies may no longer use gender as a rating criterion.
 Hence, women now partially subsidize the auto insurance premiums charged to men.
 Young married male drivers tend to have fewer accidents, so their premiums are slightly less.